mbocon/EmailJS_tutorial/README.md

 - Next let's go to App.js and import our ContactForm and render it in our main section.

 - Let's send a test email.
 And Voila!
 You successfully incorporated EmailJs into your React app!

+** Bonus Challenge

+- Refactor the logic in the filled function.
+Can you think of a way to create this functionality with a lot less code?

+** Super bonus

+- Wait to dynamically change the className from required to filled in our email span, only if the user enters a valid email.
+  - **HINT** Look into email validation using RegEx.